TakafumiSakagami/cpiaengine/README.md

 Upon reaching a sentence ending symbol, the game will pause to wait for player input, and display a `click to continue` animation to the right of the sentence ending symbol.

 While this pause for player input is occuring, the player can press B to hide the UI, or Select to hide the background image.
+Start brings up a pause menu.

 While the player is holding fast forward (bound to R by default), these pauses will be ignored.
 The game will not wait for the player to press A after a sentence ends.